indigobio/Graphic-Design-Process/README.md

 ## **12. Final Delivery**

-The final delivery would include the design system and UI documents.
+The final delivery would include the design system and UI document.

 ### **Design System:**